mabel-dev/opteryx.dev/docs/get-started/configuration-guide.md

 Debian (ARM)  | None       | Partial    | None        | None        | None

 **Full** indicates no tests are excluded from the test suite - coverage statistics are from **Full** tests.
-**Partial** coverage indicates some tests are excluded or some tests fail.
+**Partial** indicates some tests are excluded from the test suite or that some tests fail.
 **None** indicates there is no automated test for this configuration.

 !!!
 Note